-Advocacy strategies will change rapidly as the Trump administration begins to crack down on Sanctuary cities and possibly on individuals in sanctuary.
+Advocacy strategies will change rapidly as the Trump administration begins to crack down on Sanctuary cities and possibly on individuals in sanctuary, and widens the dragnet for deportations.
 But however the political circumstances around us change, public advocacy will remain critical.